-Students who wish to appeal further, may submit a written appeal to the Provost.
-The Provost will review all documentation pertaining to the situation (including the previously-rendered decision), and will make a determination if/how the decision should be changed.
-The decision of the Provost is final; no further appeal is available.
+Students who wish to appeal further, may submit a written appeal to the Faculty Senate.
+The Faculty Senate members will review all documentation pertaining to the situation (including the previously-rendered decision), and will make a determination if/how the decision should be changed.
+In cases where the Faculty Senate decision is not satisfactory, the student may file a Formal Grievance Form.
+See the Grievance Procedure section of this catalog for more information.